Performancing Metrics

 For those of you out there that already have a workflow for installing WordPress, I’d love to hear about it, so if you have a blog, post about your install process and link to this post.
 It should add your post to the trackbacks here.
 I would be very interested to see how other’s do it, as I have heard some very interesting ways to install, update, and modify WordPress.

-Categories: Blogging: How To, WordPress Tips
+Filed Under: Blogging: How To, WordPress Tips

 For a really easy install, use BlueHost.
 They automate the whole thing!